tomd1415/schoolNeedsDevices/README.md

 ## Next Steps

-1. Register missing routes in server/index.js
-2. Implement the effective needs calculation in needModel.js
-3. Update the create_db.sql file to match the current database schema
+1. Update the create_db.sql file to match the current database schema
-4. Fix field naming inconsistencies across models and database
-5. Fix update functionality for all entities
+2. Fix update functionality for all entities
-6. Update the frontend to work with the new relationship structure
-7. Add validation and error handling
+3. Add more comprehensive validation and error handling
-8. Create dedicated UI for viewing effective needs based on categories and overrides
+4. Create dedicated UI for viewing effective needs based on categories and overrides
-9. Add reporting functionality
+5. Add reporting functionality
+6. Add user authentication and authorization
+7. Implement audit trails for tracking changes

 ## Usage

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm install` in the server directory
 3. Configure the database in `server/.env`
-4. Set up the database schema using the latest SQL file
+4. Set up the database schema using the latest schema_dump.sql file
-5. Start the server with `npm start`
+5. Start the server with `node index.js` from the server directory
-6. Access the application at http://localhost:3000
+6. Access the application at http://localhost:5000